darhrmsarm03/Cybersecurity-ontology-for-Smart-Devices/README.md

   <img src="Image/image5.png alt="alt text" />
 </p>

+Figure 4: shows the Individuals are created for each class, and each class can have multiple individuals from other classes

 The project summarizes and describes the basic ontology scheme of a Smart home security Ontology using device sensory application process.
 The project was design using a software called Protege using OWL, RDFS, RDF, RDF GRAPH executing SPARQL queries to collect and manipulate data.